JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This method is called at regular intervals to update the animation and refresh the display.
+- This event is triggered at regular intervals to update the animation frame and redraw the form.

-### Paint Events
+### OnPaint Method

 ```vb
 Protected Overrides Sub OnPaint(ByVal e As PaintEventArgs)